 April gives us an opportunity to recognize and honor the service of military children.
 In 1986, then Secretary of Defense Caspar Weinberger designated April as the Month of the Military Child to remind us of the significant role military children play in our communities and nation, and to give our country the opportunity to celebrate them.

-We've shared many ideas and resources here on this blog that help support our military kids, including Do You Know About These Resources for Military Kids? and more below.
+We've shared many ideas and resources here on this blog that help support our military kids and families, some of which are listed below.

-Another great resource is Military OneSource (DoD funded).
+Of course, another resource for military families is Military OneSource (DoD funded).
 Here are a few more ideas!

 Military children move on average six to nine times during their school careers, and while we all know how resilient they are, I don’t think it ever gets “easy.”
-If your military kids are like mine, they've dealt with more changes in their short lives than others deal with over several decades, including being the "new kid" over and over.
+Many military kids have dealt with more changes in their short lives than others deal with over several decades, including changing schools often and starting over in a new community.

 While we can't change the reality and likelihood of military relocation, there are a few things we as parents can do to help our kids cope with the upheaval of moving.
-See Help Your Military Kids Through the PCS Transition for some tips if you're facing a PCS move.
+See Help Your Military Kids Through the PCS Transition for tips from a military lifestyle and teen parent expert.

 See also:

-Find summer camps especially for military kids, including Military Teen Adventure Camps and deployment support camps.
+Find summer camps for military kids, including Military Teen Adventure Camps and deployment support camps.

 Operation Purple Camps is sponsored by the National Military Family Association.
 These FREE one-week camps are designed just for military kids.
 With trained counselors on hand who are well-versed in coping skills for military life, your child could make connections to last a lifetime.